mutablevalue/Code-Editor/README.md

 # Code-Editor
-Simple code editor created with the Iced frameworks (I've never done visual design so this is all new to me)
+Simple code editor created with the Iced framework (I've never done visual design so this is all new to me)